Skip to content

 /kimi:review "review my last commit, focus on edge cases the tests miss"

-Kimi reads the diff, returns JSON findings with file:line precision — say, three issues, one high-severity (DOI regex misses ArXiv-style IDs).
+Kimi reads the diff and returns Markdown findings with file:line precision — say, three issues, one high-severity (DOI regex misses ArXiv-style IDs).
+JSON is reserved for the opt-in stop-time review gate, not the ordinary /kimi:review command.

 /kimi:rescue "fix the top finding from the last review"